dechamps/FlexASIO/BACKENDS.md

 regularly releases new features for it.
 PortAudio supports most of these features and makes them available through various options (though, sadly, FlexASIO doesn't provide ways to leverage all these options yet).

+WASAPI is the only entry point to the Windows audio engine.
+In modern versions of Windows, DirectSound and MME merely forward to WASAPI internally.
+This means that, in theory, one cannot achieve better performance than WASAPI when using MME or DirectSound.
+In practice however, the PortAudio side of the WASAPI backend could conceivably have limitations or bugs that these other backends don't have.

 WASAPI can be used in two different modes: *shared* or *exclusive*.
 In FlexASIO, the [`wasapiExclusiveMode` option][wasapiExclusiveMode] determines which mode is